invisibleXML/ixml/misc/proposal-F-S.md

 other than namespace declarations and processing a grammar using the standard rules of ixml.

+Processors which accept ixml grammars MUST accept pragmas in the ixml form of a grammar, whether they understand or implement the specific pragmas or not.

-Processors MUST accept pragmas in the ixml or XML form of a grammar, whether they understand or implement the specific pragmas or not.
+Processors which accept XML grammars MUST accept pragmas in the XML form of a grammar, whether they understand or implement the specific pragmas or not.

 If a pragma which the processor does not understand or implement is present in a grammar used to parse input, the processor MUST process